weipin/hello-async-rust/src/basic/waker/waking.md

 ## Answer
 A waker calls specific "waking" code when the waker is notified that its data is ready.
-The "waking" code locates the future that the waker associates to, and push the future to a "polling queue".
+The "waking" code locates the future that the waker associates to, and pushes the future to a "polling queue".
 A waker's job is finished after "waking".

-With a "polling queue", wakers are decoupled from "external code" which pops futures from the queue, polls the futures and handles data.
+With a "polling queue", wakers are decoupled from "external code" which pops futures from the queue, polls the futures and dispatches data.

 Diagram: a waker wakes.
 ```d2